 Implementing ISO 27001, or any of the above mentioned standards, can seem a daunting task at first.
 The ISO documentation is designed to be generic and does not provide guidelines or samples.

 As a result, it is tempting to resort to commercially available template sets.
-Most of these kits are designed to be applicable to all kinds of organizations, verticals and regions and as a result, contain too much bloat.
+Most of these kits are designed to be applicable to all kinds of organizations, verticals and regions, without being explicit or specific.

 Instant 27001 is developed as a lean and mean approach towards ISO 27001.
-The supplied sample content is written with IT service providers in mind, so it requires very little imagination to make the necessary modifications (if at all necessary).
+The supplied samples are written with tech companies in mind, so it requires very little imagination to make the necessary modifications (if at all necessary).

 Some notable clients in the health care industry include: